wordplaydev/wordplay/LANGUAGE.md

 ```

 This creates a new `Kitty` value with the new name and the old other properties (but does not modify the previous value, and binds it to a new name).

+#### \_conflicts

+-   The inputs have duplicate names
+-   One of the structure's names is already defined in scope

 #### _evaluation_